-A recent meta-analysis reported that patients with psychosis benefited significantly from our metacognitive training (MCT) compared to a control group in terms of positive symptoms, delusions, and acceptance of the intervention.
-This meta-analysis can be found here.
+Two meta-analyses show that patients with psychosis benefit significantly from our metacognitive training for psychosis (MCT) compared to a control group in terms of positive symptoms.
+The meta-analyses can be found here.

 Our working group is engaged in the assessment, diagnosis, and treatment of psychiatric disorders.
-We also conduct research on (meta)cognitive deficits present in psychiatric disorders.
+We also conduct research on (meta)cognitive biases and deficits present in psychiatric disorders.
 We are also active in the development of online programs including apps.
 The heads of the Clinical Neuropsychology Working Group are Prof. Steffen Moritz and Prof. Lena Jelinek.
 Founding members are Prof. Burghard Andresen and Prof. Reinhard Maß.

-We conduct research on a variety of psychiatric diseases, including schizophrenia, obsessive-compulsive disorder, depression, and borderline personality disorder, in collaboration with German and international research partners.
+We conduct research on a variety of psychiatric diseases, including schizophrenia, obsessive-compulsive disorder, depression, and borderline personality disorder, in collaboration with our German and international research partners.
 Our work is funded by grants from the government and mental health research organizations, as well as by donations from individual sponsors.
 We conduct clinical research utilizing established neuropsychological tasks and questionnaires, as well as self-developed experimental cognitive paradigms.
-We are also at the forefront of using online research methods and have recently conducted several studies of online psychological treatments.
-Our work has been published in leading scientific journals, including recent articles in The Journal of the American Medical Association, Behaviour Research and Therapy, Schizophrenia Bulletin, and Epilepsia.
+We are also at the forefront of online research methods and have recently conducted several studies on online psychological treatments.
 Our current research projects are described in more detail on this website (see the Research tab above).
 We always appreciate comments or questions about our research (firstname.lastname@example.org)!

 Treatment of Cognitive Disorders